Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Linear Number of Samples

 \end{theorem}

-Let us first convince ourselves that the bound would be straightforward to achieve if we were given access to $n(n-1)\in\Theta(n^2)$ samples.
-In this case an approximation to the bound could be obtained from a result of \citet{EhsaniHKS18} by observing that $\Theta(n^2)$ samples provide a good approximation of the distribution of the maximum and by setting as a threshold the $1/e$-quantile of that distribution.
-Here we take a different route that yields the bound exactly and that, more importantly, can be developed further to work with only $n-1$ samples.
-To this end we partition the $n(n-1)$ samples into~$n$ sets of size $n-1$ each, and use the maximum of the $i$th set as a threshold for the $i$th random variable.
+Note that a guarantee of $1-1/e-\varepsilon$ with $O_\varepsilon(n)$ samples follows from a result of \citet{EhsaniHKS18} by observing that $O_\varepsilon(n)$ samples provide a sufficiently good approximation to the $1/e$-quantile of the distribution of $\max\{X_1,\dots,X_n\}$.
+Here we take a different route that yields the bound \emph{exactly} and that, more importantly, can be developed further to work with only $n-1$ samples.

+Suppose we were given access to $n(n-1) \in \Theta(n^2)$ samples.
+Then we could partition the $n(n-1)$ samples into~$n$ sets of size $n-1$ each, and use the maximum of the $i$th set as a threshold for the $i$th random variable.
 Upon acceptance of any random variable, that random variable would have a value equal to the expected maximum of $n$ i.i.d.\@ random variables, which is equal to $\E{\max\{X_1,\dots,X_n\}}$.
 Conditioned on reaching the $i$th random variable it would be accepted with probability $1/n$, for an overall probability of acceptance of $\sum_{i=1}^{n}(1-1/n)^{i-1} \cdot 1/n=1-(1-1/n)^n$.

-\algref{alg:fresh-looking-samples} mimics this approach, but instead of using $n-1$ fresh samples for each of the $n$ random variables constructs $n-1$ fresh-looking samples for each of the $n$ random variables from a \emph{single} set $\{S_1,\dots,S_{n-1}\}$ of $n-1$ samples.
-For the first random variable $X_1$ the algorithm uses a threshold equal to the maximum of the $n-1$ samples.
-If $X_1\geq\max\{S_1,\dots,S_{n-1}\}$, the algorithm stops.
-Otherwise it adds $X_1$ to the set of samples, picks one of the elements in $\{S_1,\dots,S_{n-1},X_1\}$ uniformly at random, and drops this element from the set.
-The algorithm then continues in the same way, by using the maximum of the set thus obtained as a threshold for the next random variable, and updating the set when a random variable fails to exceed its threshold.
+\autoref{alg:fresh-looking-samples} mimics this approach, but instead of using $n-1$ fresh samples for each of the $n$ random variables it constructs $n-1$ fresh-looking samples for each of the $n$ random variables from a \emph{single} set $\{S_1,\dots,S_{n-1}\}$ of $n-1$ samples.
+The algorithms starts by drawing $n-1$ samples $S_1,\dots,S_{n-1}$.
+Then, for each time step $t$, it compares the current random variable $X_t$ to the maximum $\max S$ of a random subset~$S$ of size $n-1$ of the set $\{S_1,\dots,S_{n-1},X_1,\dots,X_{t-1}\}$ containing the initial samples and the random variables seen previously.
+If $X_t\geq\max S$, the algorithm accepts $X_t$ and stops.
+Otherwise, it continues to the next random variable.

-To analyze the algorithm it will be useful to consider a sequence $j_1,...,j_{n-1}$ of random variables drawn independently and uniformly from $[n]$.
-Then, for $i = 1, \dots, n$, define variables $R_1^i, \dots, R_n^i$ recursively as follows